craftercms/docs/source/reference/modules/studio/configuration/index.rst

 ^^^^^^^^^^^^^^^^^^^^
 Publishing Blacklist
 ^^^^^^^^^^^^^^^^^^^^
-CrafterCMS allows creating a publishing blacklist to prevent certain unwanted items from being published.
+CrafterCMS allows the creation of a publishing blacklist to prevent certain unwanted items from being published.

-A comma separated list of regexes is used to configure items that should not be published.
+A comma-separated list of regexes is used to configure items that should not be published.

 To configure the publishing blacklist, using your favorite editor open ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml`` or open the Global Studio Configuration Override file **studio-config-override.yaml** located under ``CRAFTER_HOME/data/repos/global/configuration`` that can be accessed from Studio from the ``Main Menu`` under ``Global Config``.